Tips & Tricks for Climbers

 first, and tested in a variety of circumstances, particularly when "loaded"

 or "fallen-on".
-I would suggest either a climbing wall with big safety mats beneath
+I would suggest either low down on a climbing wall with big safety mats beneath

-you or an outdoor venue with a very good landing such as a sandy beach.
+you, or at an outdoor venue with a very good landing such as a soft sandy beach.
 And

-better to have a companion with you in case you get yourself hung up in an
+better to have a companion (and a knife) with you in case you get yourself hung up in an

 inescapable position!
 Only when you are completely familiar with the pro's